-Greentraveller's Guide to Cologne, Germany
+Greentraveller's Blog Trip to Cologne, Germany

 On the banks of the mighty Rhine, Cologne is Germany's oldest city.
 Although it has a population of over 1 million and is one of the most important hubs in Northern Europe, over a quarter of the city is made up of green spaces so it's not hard to escape the crowds.
 Cologne is the most populous student town in Germany so there's no shortage of bars and clubs, and with 36 museums, 120 galleries and an enormous shopping district, it's a great place to go for a city break.
 From London St Pancras it takes just over 4 hours by train.